 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-As at 31 December 2017, the Group and the Company have tax recoverable of RM94,353 (2016: RM73,134) and RM6,637 (2016: RM6,637) respectively.
+As at 31 December 2018, the Group and the Company have tax recoverable and tax payable of RMNil and RMNil (2017: RM94,353 and RM6,637) and RM121,467 and RMNil (2017: RMNil and RMNil) respectively.